raymour123/Git-Lab/README.md

 #### Deliverable

-Each student should add a text file called "my_repo.txt" that contains a link to the new repo on their own Github account.
+Each student should add a text file called "my_repo.txt" that contains two links: one to the repo you forked, and another to the repo you own.

 ## Additional Resources